Career Support in Japan

-Due to the number of Asia University students that have been hired in the past, there are companies that contact the Career Support Division directly, as they have high expectations for our international students.
-Your best priority would be to head to the Career Support Division if you are thinking about working for a Japanese company.
+Due to the number of Asia University students that have been hired in the past, there are companies that contact the Career Center directly, as they have high expectations for our international students.
+Your best priority would be to head to the Career Center if you are thinking about working for a Japanese company.

 Main Career Options

 Graduate School of Asian and International Management Strategy, Asia University / Graduate School of Economics, Osaka University / Graduate School of Political Science, Ritsumeikan University / Graduate School of Business, Kobe University / Graduate School of Economics, Kobe University / Graduate School of Business, Komazawa University / Graduate School of Commerce, Chuo University / Graduate School of Commerce, Meiji University / Graduate School of Business Administration, Ritsumeikan University / Graduate School of Sociology, Ritsumeikan University / Graduate School of Economics, Waseda University / Graduate School of Social Sciences, Waseda University / Graduate School of Waseda University Graduate School of Commerce